 Managing your weight

-Managing your weight can be an important part of living well and reducing the risk of complications when living with any type of diabetes; type 1, type 2, gestational or pre-diabetes.
+Managing your weight can be an important part of living well and reducing the risk of complications that may come from gestational.

-In Australia, 50% of women and over 60% men are overweight.
+In Australia, at least 50% women and over 60% of men are overweight.
 Choosing healthy foods and being active will help manage your blood glucose levels and your weight.
 Healthy eating recommendations for people with diabetes are similar to those for everyone, so there’s no need to prepare separate meals or buy special foods.
 Healthy eating can be enjoyed by your whole family.

 If you’re overweight, the best way to lose weight (and keep it off) is through eating healthy, balanced meals with sensible portion sizes.
 It also helps to be physically active every day.